5 days-4 nights

 We suggest you to book on line travel insurance with World Nomads.
 They offer insurances designed for adventurous travellers across 140 countries that includes overseas medical, evacuation, baggage and a range of adventure sports and activities.

-Pescasseroli is the most important village of Abruzzo National Park, the oldest Italian protected area.
+Villetta Barrea is one of the village of Abruzzo National Park, the oldest Italian protected area.
 It has guaranteed a life in harmony with nature for almost a century.
 You can easily reach it by car through three access points.
-FROM ROME (Highway A24 Rome – L’Aquila): from Rome highway A24 until Pescina exit, proceed on SR83 or on SP17 until Pescasseroli.
-FROM PESCARA (Highway A25 Roma – Pescara): from Pescara highway A25 until Pescina exit, go on towards SR83 or towards SP17 until Pescasseroli.
-FROM NAPLES (Highway A1 Naples – Rome): from Naples highway A1 until Caianello exit, enter SS85 towards Venafro and then proceed on SR83 until Pescasseroli.
+FROM ROME (Highway A24 Rome – L’Aquila): from Rome highway A24 until Pescina exit, proceed on SR83 or on SP17 until Pescasseroli and Villetta Barrea.
+FROM PESCARA (Highway A25 Roma – Pescara): from Pescara highway A25 until Pescina exit, go on towards SR83 or towards SP17 until Pescasseroli and Villetta Barrea.
+FROM NAPLES (Highway A1 Naples – Rome): from Naples highway A1 until Caianello exit, enter SS85 towards Venafro and then proceed on SR83 until Villetta Barrea.

 You can arrive by bus thanks to daily connections from Castel di Sangro and Avezzano.
 Check the timetable on Tuabruzzo.
 Connections by train are only until Avezzano station.
 For those who come from Rome it is possible to check the timetable of Flixbus or Prontobus company that connects Roma and Ciampino airports to Abruzzo.